-An outsourcing arises when a service provider is directly commissioned by ERV Nordic to carry out certain activities and processes in connection with the performance of insurance, financial or other services that:
+Outsourcing arise when ERV Nordic commission a service provider to carry out an activity or process in connection with the performance of insurance, financial or other services that are:

-• are otherwise provided by the insurance company or the financial services provider itself (insurance-specific), and

-• are important for ERV Nordic.
+- otherwise provided by the insurance company or the financial services provider itself (insurance-specific), and - important for ERV Nordic.

 An activity is insurance-specific only when there is a relation between the outsourced activities and the original insurance business.
-A transferred task is considered important for ERV Nordic when it is longterm or occurs with a certain frequency (not once-off business or business with occasional external character) and is also of significance for ERV Nordic (thus not ancillary, preparatory or subordinate activities).
+A transferred task is considered important for ERV Nordic when it is long-term or occurs with a certain frequency (not once-off business or business with occasional external character) and is significant for ERV Nordic (thus not ancillary, preparatory or subordinate activities).